Adderall Addiction: Signs, Symptoms, and Treatment

 • Over-reliance on external validation to generate a sense of self-worth (e.g., a professor complimenting you on your analysis of character development in a paper you wrote)

 • Having a lower grade point average.
-Many that choose to use Adderall that was not prescribed to them believe that using Adderall will correlate with an increase in their GPA.
+Many who choose to use Adderall that was not prescribed to them believe that using Adderall will correlate with an increase in their GPA.

 • Experiencing a mental health issue

-• Using stimulants such as Adderall increases the release of the neurotransmitter dopamine into the brain and disrupts the normal communication patterns between the brain cells and thus increasing the risk of addiction.
+• Using stimulants such as Adderall increases the release of the neurotransmitter dopamine into the brain and disrupts the normal communication patterns between the brain cells, thus increasing the risk of addiction.

 • Personality characteristics of general deviance (e.g., using Adderall to rebel against authority, awareness of substance use prohibition leads to an increased desire to use)